jinmouil/gvisor/pkg/sentry/fs/g3doc/fuse.md

 ## Benchmark FUSE

 FUSE benchmark makes FUSE syscall inside docker container to make sure required environment conditions are met - such as having the right libraries to start a FUSE server.

 ### Setup

 To run benchmark:

-1. Make sure you have `Docker` installed
+1. Make sure you have `Docker` installed.
-2. Download all docker images `make load-all-images`
+2. Download all docker images `make load-all-images`.
-3. Config `runsc` docker runtime to have VFS2 and FUSE supported. (e.g.  `make configure RUNTIME=runsc ARGS="--vfs2 --fuse ..." ...`)
+3. Config `runsc` docker runtime to have VFS2 and FUSE supported.
+(e.g.  `make configure RUNTIME=runsc ARGS="--vfs2 --fuse ..." ...`)

 You should now have a runtime with the following options configured in `/etc/docker/daemon.json`